MooseForHire/Personal-Dashboard/README.md

 <h2>What does it show?
   </h2>

-<p> This project demonstrates my ability to use class components to properly store and set state, use the Web Storage API to store the data in localStorage, and use callback functions passed as props to do so.
+<p> This project demonstrates my ability to use the Django Framework, HTML, CSS, and JS.
   </p>

 <h2>Will you accept pull requests?